danm0e/react-training-presentation/slides/1-4-Async/0-Intro.md

-Asynchronous JavaScript
-4

-4 - Asynchronous JavaScript
+# Asynchronous JavaScript
+---
+### Agenda
-The Event Loop: Why we need async anyway, and how JS handles async.
+- The Event Loop: Why we need async anyway, and how JS handles async.
-Callbacks: Passing functions around for later execution
+- Callbacks: Passing functions around for later execution
-Promises: Understanding the promise object and using it.
+- Promises: Understanding the promise object and using it.
-Async / Await: Taking Promises one step further with async/await.
+- Async / Await: Taking Promises one step further with async/await.
+---
 The Event Loop
 4.1